maikdi/KP_Olshop/README.md

 #### Setting up additional feature.
 * Celery.
 Celery should be installed when installing from requirements.txt
+* * It is recommended to use Linux environment when using Celery
 * redis-server
 You will need a redis-server to work with the celery.
 If you do not have one yet.
 Download it here https://redis.io/download